Skip to main content

 The NFIRS is the world's largest, national, annual database of fire incident information.

-Over 29 million responses to all types of incidents were reported by participating fire departments, including nearly 1.1 million fire responses in 2021.
+responses to all types of incidents were reported by participating fire departments, including nearly 1.3 million fire responses in 2023.

 The NFIRS is not a complete census of reported fires in the United States.
 It comprises about 70% of all fire incidents that occur annually.

-us map Every U.S. state, the District of Columbia, and departments in the Native American Tribal Authorities report NFIRS data.
+Every U.S. state, the District of Columbia, and departments in the Native American Tribal Authorities report NFIRS data.
+In 2023, American Samoa and Puerto Rico also reported some incidents to the NFIRS.

 Benefits of using NFIRS